 Most of the job seekers feel the same kind of pressure while preparing for the interview.
-Of course, the path the getting selected is not simple, but to make you feel a little better, we have gathered a list of toughest entrance exams and interviews all around the world.
+Of course, the path of getting selected is not simple, but to increase your knowledge we have gathered some of the toughest entrance exams and interviews all around the world.

 Mensa is the oldest and largest high IQ society in the world.
 To enter this nonprofit organization you will need to have one thing – intelligence within the top two percent of the world’s population, in other words, an IQ of 132 on the Stanford-Binet scale.